-ance to state their case either in person or igation.

-record what was said using the

-py of their statement (whether it was a at you or a transcript you recorded) to at.

-ew in audio or video form, make sure to get

-of interviews, use the subject's own words

-d, they should be accompanied by:

-r if not, oil feels comfortable with but who is not

-uter

-r of staff, if necessary.
-For example, you

-inager

-the need to maintain confidentiality

-throughout the investigation. [☐ Make a note of any evidence you weren't able to obtain, and why not This might be statements, interviews, or physical evidence.
-You will be able to prove that you tried to get this information to carry out a full investigation, if the outcome is later appealed. ☐ Inform the complainant of any extensions to the timescale of the investigation (if required) Offer a brief explanation of why the timescale was extended, to demonstrate that you are taking the issue seriously, for example that someone you need to interview has been unavailable.
+STE PS TO TAKE GUIDANCE Formally record the complainant's statement The complainant should get a chance to state their case either in person or in writing, to ensure a fair investigation.
+If they make a verbal statement, record what was said using the complainant's own language.
+Ask the complainant to sign a copy of their statement (whether it was a written communication they sent you or a transcript you recorded) to confirm it as their formal account.
+Conduct witness interviews and Keep records of interviews: collect statements (if any) If you record the interview in audio or video form, make sure to get permission first If you write notes or a transcript of interviews, use the subject's own words rather than summarising.
+If the complaint involves a pupil, contact the parents/carers of If a pupil needs to be interviewed, they should be accompanied by:A parent/carer, if possible; or if not, the pupil(s) involved A staff member who the pupil feels comfortable with but who is not involved in the complaint Examine any evidence / For example: documentation Emails or text messages CCTV footage The contents of a computer Financial records Seek help from a limited number of staff, if necessary.
+For example, you may need support from: Your school business manager Your head of IT Remind these staff members of the need to maintain confidentiality throughout the investigation.
+Make a note of any evidence you weren't able to obtain, and why not This might be statements, interviews, or physical evidence.
+You will be able to prove that you tried to get this information to carry out a full investigation, if the outcome is later appealed.
+Inform the complainant of any extensions to the timescale of the investigation (if required) Offer a brief explanation of why the timescale was extended, to demonstrate that you are taking the issue seriously, for example that someone you need to interview has been unavailable.